convox/docs/docs/networking/load-balancing.md

 ## Protocol and TLS Termination

-The Rack ALB handles TLS termination by default — HTTPS connections from clients are decrypted at the load balancer, and traffic is forwarded to your containers over the Rack's internal network.
+The Rack ALB handles TLS termination by default.
+HTTPS connections from clients are decrypted at the load balancer, and traffic is forwarded to your containers over the Rack's internal network.
 You do not need to configure TLS certificates within your application.

 Convox automatically provisions SSL certificates via [AWS ACM](/deployment/ssl).
 To control which TLS protocol versions and ciphers the load balancer accepts, use the [SslPolicy](/reference/rack-parameters/SslPolicy) rack parameter.